 This article was first published June 2, 2009.
 It has been updated.

-Shannon Zimmerman runs point on the Fool's Ready Made Millionaire and Duke Street services and doesn't own shares of any of the companies mentioned in this article.
-Google is a Motley Fool Rule Breakers recommendation.
-American Express and Microsoft are Motley Fool Inside Value picks.
-Motley Fool Options recommends diagonal calls on Microsoft.
+Shannon Zimmerman runs point on the Fool's Ready-Made Millionaire and Duke Street services and doesn't own shares of any of the companies mentioned in this article.
+Google is a Rule Breakers pick.
+Starbucks is a Stock Advisor selection.
 The Fool has a strict disclosure policy.